Freedom of thought and expression

 January 20, 2025

-The virtual space has become an inseparable part of the lives of Iranian children, adolescents, and families.
-However, it seems that filtering policies in Iran over the past decades have created challenges instead of supporting families.
-The virtual space has become one of the main pillars of daily life for humans, especially children and adolescents. […]...
+The digital space has become an inseparable part of the lives of Iranian children, teenagers, and families.
+However, it appears that filtering policies in Iran over the past decades have created challenges for families rather than supporting them.
+The internet is now a core pillar of daily life, particularly for children and teenagers.
+It provides […]...

 Read More